futoin/core-js-ri-eventstream/README.md

 It's assumed to be run against "active" database part as defined in the concept to reduce its size after all reliably delivered events are delivered to consumers.

+Event are deleted based on limit_at_once to avoid too large transactions which may affect performance of realtime processes and break some DB clusters like Galera.

 **Kind**: global class